mipmip/mipmip/README.md

 - [Quiqr Desktop](https://github.com/quiqr/quiqr-desktop) - The Quiqr Desktop app for Mac, Windows and Linux.
 - [The Quiqr Book](https://book.quiqr.org/) - The Quiqr Book, for editors and developers.

+### CLI and Shell utilities

+- [RUNME.sh](https://github.com/mipmip/RUNME.sh) - RUNME.sh is a tiny toolkit for creating bash cli utilities fast, simple and easy.
+- [github-admin](https://github.com/mipmip/github-admin) - CLI admin utility to do housekeeping on your github account and repositories.

 #### Other